psurya1994/books/spencer-greenberg-podcast-1.md

 - When we're hungry, we think food is one of the most important things.
 When we're poor, we think that about money.
 But these motivations change once you hit a basic level.
 Example in my own life: you want freedom to pursue dreams (when you don't have self time) but complete freedom is not optimal either (I just need some basic space).
 I want some recognition / fame, but not too much.

 - You need skill + attention.
 Just skills can't get you far.
 Only people who have both can get far in life because they get better opportunities to hone their skills.

+===

+- It's important to structure things after you learn them, if you don't do that, you're not really doing anything.
+A good way to structure is by teaching it to someone.
+Connecting it to other thigns and thinking about it more broadly is critical.